-1.27 Since the adoption of the Part 2 Local Plan, the Government has continued to place significant emphasis on the creation of beautiful, high-quality places.

-1.28 The National Design Guide was published in January 2021.
+- 1.27 Since the adoption of the Part 2 Local Plan, the Government has continued to place significant emphasis on the creation of beautiful, high-quality places. - 1.28 The National Design Guide was published in January 2021.
 It presents ten characteristics of good design which reflect the government's priorities and provides a common overarching framework for design.
-These ten characteristics contribute towards the cross-cutting themes for good design set out in the National Planning Policy Framework.

-1.29 The Masterplan seeks to translate characteristics of well-designed places as laid out in the National Design Guide via the development principles, layers and fixes, spatial framework and character areas.
-This is to provide clear guidance for those bringing forward planning applications to create a quality, cohesive community at Toton and Chetwynd Barracks.
-1.30 In early 2021, the Ministry of Housing, Communities and Local Government consulted on the draft National Model Design Code, which aims to provide detailed guidance on the production of design codes, guides and policies to promote successful design.
+These ten characteristics contribute towards the cross-cutting themes for good design set out in the National Planning Policy Framework. - 1.29 The MasterplanSPD seeks to translate characteristics of well-designed places as laid out in the National Design Guide via the development principles, layers and fixes, spatial framework and character areas.
+This is to provide clear guidance for those bringing forward planning applications to create a quality, cohesive community at Toton and Chetwynd Barracks. - 1.30 In early 2021, the Ministry of Housing, Communities and Local Government consulted on the draft National Model Design Code, which aims to provide detailed guidance on the production of design codes, guides and policies to promote successful design.
 It expands on the ten characteristics of good design set out in the National Design Guide.
 The National Model Design Code is intended to form part of the government's planning practice guidance.
 It is not a statement of national policy.
-However, once finalised, the government recommends that the advice on how to prepare design codes and guides is followed.

-1.31 The Government also consulted on changes to the National Planning Policy Framework relating to policy on the quality of design of new development, in response to the recommendations of the Building Better, Building Beautiful Commission.
-This includes requiring local authorities to prepare design guides or design codes for their local areas.
+However, once finalised, the government recommends that the advice on how to prepare design codes and guides is followed. - 1.31 The Government also consulted on changes to the National Planning Policy Framework relating to policy on the quality of design of new development, in response to the recommendations of the Building Better, Building Beautiful Commission.
+This includes requiring local authorities to prepare design guides or design codes for their local areas. - 1.32_The Council expects that any design codes or guides prepared by applicants in support of planning applications accord with the requirements of the National Planning Policy Framework, planning practice guidance and the National Model Design Code.
+The Council is also exploring opportunities to prepare a design code for the twoEM DevCo has been awarded grant funding from the Design Code Pathfinder Programme to produce design codes for Toton and Chetwynd Barracks as well as two other sites.